 The odds are overwhelmingly stacked against the atheist presumption that random processes and sufficient time could produce any order, structure, or life.
 Even the billions upon billions of years materialists claim are enough (the earth is only about 4.5 billion years old) to allow a mindless Nature the chance to build our entire ecosystem and give an amoeba time to randomly “evolve” into a man are wholly inadequate; laughable actually.
-Mathematics dictate that even 5 billion years of accidental events will likely only produce a few words from Shakespeare, let alone the 3 Billion precisely structured base pairs molecules of the human DNA code.
+Mathematics dictate that 5 billion years of random events cannot possibly reproduce even a simple phrase from Shakespeare, let alone the 3 Billion precisely structured and programmed base pairs molecules of the human DNA code.

 I hope you now understand why Christians rightly believe and insist that the universe and all life were created and structured by a infinitely greater power and intelligence.
 That is the truth.
 Mathematics and reason provide us with a clear window into the actual probabilities involved.
 God wins hands down.
 It’s not even close!